Tipplynne/Annolyser/README.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------
 Welcome to Annolyser_v01

-This is a short terminal based program, written mostly for educational purposes (my own) and personal use, until I get over the novelty.
+This is a short terminal based program.

 What it does, is parse and read-in sequence information from .fasta files and sequence annotations from .gff files and relates the the information by sequance identifiers.
 It allows the user to "explore" the annotations of interest and add new ones.
 The user can then write new .gff files for only the sequences of interest, along with the added annotations.